 The school committee had engaged Helen Fenton to teach for the fall and t a teacher with more determination energy," suggested Chairman Ross, he committee.
-"Miss Fenton took excellent examination, but she's such mild little body I'm afraid some of the toughs up there will be too much for her."
-Mr. Williams, of the committee, to whom these remarks were addressed, chuckled quietly and finally drawled out: "Well, you remember John Billings says, 'You can't always tell how far a toad'll jump by looking at him.'
+"Miss Fenton took | the emergency.

+excellent examination, but she's such to whom these remarks were addressed. chuckled quietly and finally drawled out: "Well, you remember John Billings says, 'You can't always tell how far a toad'll jump by looking at him.'
 Per-haps she's got more sand than you think for.
 Anyway she's engaged, and there ain't no use in being sorry about it now.
 Perhaps she'll turn out all right."

 Miss Fenton's manner certainly did seem placid.
 She was scarcely twenty years old, and a trifle below the average in height.
 But if her face did not indicate it she was nevertheless a person of unusual spirit and determination.
 In less than a fortnight after her introduction into the school she had instituted several reforms, disciplined the unruly spirits and placed her school on a good working basis.

-In the belief that her pupils would do better work and would be more tractable if they could all be brought together and become interested in a common cause, she conceived the idea of inviting their co-operation in an effort to procure a flag for the school.
+In the belief that her pupils would do better work and would be more tracta-ble if they could all be brought to-gether and become interested in a common cause, she conceived the idea of inviting their co-operation in an effort to procure a flag for the school.
 Into this project all the boys and girls entered with great enthusiasm.
 They went to work earnestly to find ninety persons who would become shareholders in the flag.
 The curious little "certificates of stock," which were prepared by Miss Fenton with painstaking care, sold readily.
 After a few days' canvass the ninetieth investor had exchanged his dime for the last certificate, of which the following is an exact copy:

-this Charlificats

-entities the holder to a

-SHARE

-in the patriotic lafteness of the
+\\\\\\\\\\\\\ THIS CERTIFICATE entitles the holder to a SHARE in the patriotic influences of the SCHOOL FLAG.

-SCHOOL FLAG.

-gether and a splendid bunting flag of ample size was ordered.
+The ten cent pieces were gathered together and a splendid bunting flag of ample size was ordered.
 Then half a dozen of the older boys selected a straight young tree for a pole, cut it down, trimmed off the branches and in a short time the flagstaff, properly fitted with halyards, was raised.